Babies this age are honing all five senses, understanding and learning more and more from what they see, hear, and feel.

 - If your baby has been looking at the same toys or crib mobile for several months, now is a good time to change the scenery.
-Around 5 or 6 months most babies start to pull themselves up to a sitting position, so if you have a mobile over the crib or wall hangings within reach, remove them so your baby doesn't get hurt.
+At around 5 or 6 months of age, most babies start to pull themselves up to a sitting position, so if you have a mobile over the crib or wall hangings within reach, remove them so your baby doesn't get hurt.

 - Babies this age enjoy more complex patterns and color variations.
 Try reading books with large, brightly colored pictures to your baby, who will enjoy staring at the pages.

 - Stimulate your baby's vision with trips out into the world.
 Walks in the neighborhood, a trip to the supermarket, or an outing to the local zoo all provide wonderful opportunities for your baby to see new things.

 Hearing is crucial to developing the ability to talk, and now your baby is beginning to pick out the parts of speech.

 When younger, your baby understood your meaning through the tone of your voice: soothing tones made your baby stop crying; agitated tones meant something was wrong.
 Now, your baby can hear and pick up on the different sounds you make and the way words form sentences.
 In the next few months, your baby will respond to "no" and recognize and respond to his or her own name.

 Babies this age also are cooing and may start to babble and make more attempts to imitate sounds.
 Make no mistake, these are your baby's early attempts at speaking and should be encouraged as much as possible.
 So repeat sounds you hear your baby making and introduce simple words that apply to everyday life.
 Have "conversations" with your baby and wait for a pause in the babble to "answer."
 The give-and-take of these early discussions sets the stage for your baby's first real words.